jaydio/routeros-scripts/addresslists/README.md

 $ ssh admin@192.168.88.1 "import 00-SetGlobalVarsAddressLists.rsc"
 ```

 There's no need for a reboot - the variables will be available right away.
-Additionally a scheduler entry is installed to ensure that such varaibles are being declared upon startup.

-Depending on what address lists you'd like to install you can now chose the respective scripts and upload it to the target router.
+Additionally a scheduler entry is installed to ensure that such variables are being declared during boot time.
+Now, depending on what address lists you'd like to install, select the respective installation script and upload it to the target router.

-Lets try to install the dshield list - with 20 entires it is fairly small and should fit onto any routerboard w/o eating much resources:
+In the following example we'll try to install the dshield blacklist.
+Unlike other lists which might contain thousands of entires, the dshield list with 20 entries is fairly small and easily fits onto any routerboard w/o eating to much resources:

 ```
 $ scp 04-installBlacklistDshield.rsc admin@192.168.88.1: